Fidencio Oviedo

-Fidencio Oviedo Domínguez (born 30 May 1987), known as Fidencio Oviedo, is a Paraguayan footballer currently playing for Fernando de la Mora in the División Intermedia.
+Fidencio Oviedo Domínguez (born 30 May 1987), known as Fidencio Oviedo, is a Paraguayan footballer who plays for Fernando de la Mora in the División Intermedia.
 In 2012, Oviedo was named Paraguayan Footballer of the Year.

-Career
+Club career

 Early career

-Oviedo's mother took him to 3 de Febrero when he was 12 years old and he was formed at the club.
+Oviedo's mother took him to 3 de Febrero when he was 12 years old and he was trained at the club.

 Libertad

 2005 season

 In 2005, Oviedo played for Libertad's first-team where he colleagued with Francisco Arce, Carlos Bonet, Argentine midfielder Pablo Guiñazú, Uruguayan striker Hernan Rodrigo Lopez and young teammates Victor Caceres, Nestor Camacho and Edgar Benítez.
 He played in 1 game for Libertad in the 2005 Copa Libertadores.

 3 de Febrero (loan)

 Oviedo shared the 2006 3 de Febrero squad with players as Wilson Mendez, the Uruguayan Raul Salazar and the Argentine Fernando Brandán.

 Tacuary Asunción (loan)

 At Tacuary Asunción in 2006, Oviedo shared the team with Japanese defender Riki Kitawaki, Argentine striker Fabián Caballero.
 He remained there until the 2007 season.
 Oviedo played in 2 games in the 2007 Copa Libertadores for Tacuary Asunción.